ovh/docs/pages/web_cloud/domains/dns_zone_spf/guide.en-asia.md

 ---
-title: Adding an SPF record to the configuration of your domain name
+title:Improve email security with a SPF record
 excerpt: Find out how to configure an SPF record for your OVHcloud domain name
 updated: 2023-07-25
 ---